 Healthiest Dairy-Free Quinoa Mac n Cheese

-This crazy delicious quinoa is dairy-free, gluten-free, soy-free, and nut-free (for any allergy/sensitivity peeps) AND only 7 ingredients!
-Now you may be wondering “well what the heck does it have in it?!”
+Mac n Cheese made healthy.
+Seriously healthy and SO easy!
+Although I feel like I need to put a disclaimer on this post because it has neither macaroni or cheese, but it mimics mac and cheese so well.
+This dish is dairy-free, gluten-free, soy-free, and nut-free (for any allergy/sensitivity peeps) and only 7 ingredients!
+Now you may be wondering “well what does it have in it?”

-Oh, yes!
+The main ingredient in this sauce that gives it such a velvety, rich and creamy texture is acorn squash!
 All winter squash are incredible with their versatility.
 I’ve simply roasted some acorn squash with diced onions and fresh garlic to really bring out the flavor and create a nice depth, but you don’t even need to roast it.
 You can still get a super creamy sauce by quickly steaming the squash.

-After roasting or steaming, all you need is a blender (or immersion blender), nutritional yeast, some cumin, Himalayan sea salt, and water!
-No milk of any kind needed here!
-It’s beyond easy and SO yummy!
+After roasting or steaming, all you need is a blender (or immersion blender), nutritional yeast, some cumin, sea salt, and water – no milk of any kind needed here.
+All that’s left to do is smother some cooked quinoa in it and briefly leave under the broiler to get some color and a bit of a crust texture.
+It’s beyond easy and so yummy!

-- Acorn squash, or other winter squash, diced
+- Acorn squash, diced

-- Onion, diced
+- Sweet onion, diced

 - Nutritional yeast